-SIGNEWORDS is also a Transcreation Agency.
-What do we actually do?
+SIGNEWORDS is also a transcreation agency.
+What do we do?

-The word ‘transcreation’ combines translation and creativity and consists in taking a given text in a source language and using the content of the source as inspiration for the creation of a brand-new text in the target language.
+It consists of taking a given text in the source language and using the content of the source as inspiration for the creation of a brand-new version in the target language.

-Therefore, this adaptation translation considers the emotional intention of the message rather than the structure of the message itself.
+Therefore, this adaptation translation considers the emotional intention of the message rather than the structure of the word itself.

-In other words, remaining faithful to the source text in terms of:
+In other words, we must remain faithful to the source text in terms of:

-… is less important than replicating the SAME EMOTIONAL RESPONSE in target readers.
+⤷ But this analysis is less critical than replicating the same emotional response in the target readers.

 - the target culture